Training Philosophy

 Behavioral Objectives

-• An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves;
+• Demonstrates an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.

-• Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service;
+• Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.

-• The ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles;
+• Demonstrates the ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles.

-• The ability to apply a framework for working effectively with areas of individual and cultural diversity; and,
+• Demonstrates the ability to apply a framework for working effectively with areas of individual and cultural diversity.

-• The ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.
+• Demonstrates the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.

 Evaluation Methods